The Democratic Party's public enemy No. 1: Howard Schultz

 Breaking News Emails

-WASHINGTON — He's only been in the 2020 presidential fray for two days, but Howard Schultz has already accomplished the near-impossible: Uniting the Democratic Party.
+WASHINGTON — He's only been in the 2020 presidential fray for two days, but Howard Schultz has already accomplished the near-impossible: He's united the Democratic Party.

 Against him.

-The hostility is prompted by a fear that Schultz, the ex-Starbucks SEO, would split the anti-Trump vote and get the president reelected.
+The hostility is prompted by a fear that Schultz, the ex-Starbucks CEO, would split the anti-Trump vote and get the president re-elected.
 The threat might be overblown, but the fear and anger is real, especially since Trump himself reportedly sees Schultz as an asset to his campaign.

 Protester to Howard Schultz: 'Don't help elect Trump...go back to Davos'Jan.
 29, 201901:28